dj-mc/ansi/README.md

 ## Automation of Linux Servers

-...
+todo

+---

 ## Problems

 Running a playbook like `database.yml` manually results in a big error.
-Comment out the last two entries in `~/.ssh/known_hosts`, which were created from this Ansible project, and then redo the `ansible-playbook -i` command.
+Comment out the last two entries in `~/.ssh/known_hosts`, which should have been created from this Ansible project, and then redo the `ansible-playbook -i` command.
+If I remember correctly: this error would occur if the VM's metadata (like its name) were to change, but those changes were not reflected in `~/.shh/known_hosts`.

 The abridged error: